 … reduce inflammation and supports the healing process

-... is vital for brain development and brain health
+… are vital for brain development and brain health

 Different species of seafood offer varying amounts of omega-3 fatty acids.
-Fish with the highest omega-3 levels include salmon, mackerel, trout, oysters, sardines, herring and anchovies.
-Here is a chart of seafood options that shows the different levels of omega-3 fatty acids.
+Fish with the highest omega-3 levels include organic salmon, mackerel, trout, oysters, sardines, herring and anchovies.

 … plays a role in the body’s immune system